Skip to content

 Frequently asked questions

-After 16 years as a HubSpot partner — reaching Elite tier status, building 2,000+ projects across 50+ industries, and winning HubSpot's App of the Year — Lynton left because the platform's aggressive push upmarket created a growing mismatch between what clients needed and what HubSpot could reliably deliver.
+After 16 years as a HubSpot partner — building 2,000+ projects across 50+ industries, and winning HubSpot's App of the Year — Lynton left because the platform's aggressive push upmarket created a growing mismatch between what clients needed and what HubSpot could reliably deliver.
 Too many projects followed the same arc: a strong sales narrative, a complex implementation, and a delivery team stitching together workarounds just to approximate what had been promised.

 The core issues were architectural: HubSpot's major hubs (CRM, CMS, workflows, reporting, permissions, custom objects) behaved like separate products sharing a brand rather than a unified platform.
 Nearly every customization led back to workflows, and 'custom code' wasn't a true escape hatch.
 Partners absorbed the costs and blame when the software couldn't support enterprise requirements, while commissions quietly subsidized delivery overruns.